ako/CsvServices/readme.md

     * During import ignore csv columns which cannot be mapped
     * Added support for importing multiline strings, if using double quotes
     * Introduced strict mode for importing data

+  * 2.2

+    * Support for tab delimited values
+    * Microflow activity to read csv files from url
+    * Support for gzipped url served csv files
+    * Ability to provide an alternative header (to rename columns)
+    * Configuration to specify the maxiumum number of records to import
+    * Upgrade to mendix 7.23.8

  [1]: docs/csv-import-mf-action.png
  [2]: docs/csv-import-mf-action-usage.png